Skip to Main Content

 What happens when you miss a payment

-But there are other issues associated with missing payments.
+But there are other issues associated with missing payments on your secured credit card bill.
 The longer an account goes delinquent, the worse the situation will become:

 • You miss the due date.
 The credit card issuer will send you a statement with the due date for the minimum requested payment.
-If you miss that date by even a day (or send less than the minimum payment), the issuer will add a late fee of up to $40 to the amount you owe.
+If you miss that date by even a day (or send less than the minimum payment), the issuer could add a late fee of up to $41 to the amount you owe.

 • 30 days late.
-If you skip an entire payment cycle and miss another due date, another late fee will be applied.
+If you skip an entire payment cycle and miss another due date, another late fee will likely be applied.
+You may also start getting collections calls once you’re 30 days late.
 The issuer will notify the credit reporting agencies that the account is past due.
 When that notation shows up on your credit report, it will be factored into your credit scores.
 Since payment history is the most important scoring factor, your scores may drop significantly.
-The issuer may also raise the card’s APR to a higher penalty rate.
+The issuer may also impose a higher penalty APR.

 • 60 days late.
 When another cycle has passed without payment, another late fee can be assessed and added to the balance.
 The issuer will notify the credit bureaus that the account is now 60 days past due.
 The later you are on payments, the worse the credit scoring damage will be.
 Chances are, you will start to receive notifications from the issuer that you are delinquent and need to send a payment.
 They may also ask you to contact them for assistance.